elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 }
 ```

 When requested through the browser, a `traceparent` is not automatically added, unless you manually do so by using an extension as shown in the W3C section.
-In this case, you can set the `correlationId` manually by installing the `System.Diagnostics.DiagnosticSource` NuGet package and adding the following code to the `OnMessage` action:
+In this case, you can either install the `Elmah.Io.Client.Extensions.Correlation` package as already explained, or set the `correlationId` manually by installing the `System.Diagnostics.DiagnosticSource` NuGet package and adding the following code to the `OnMessage` action:

 ```csharp
 o.OnMessage = msg =>